UEFA coaching licences

-The UEFA coaching licences are documents testifying credentials of coaches among members of UEFA.
-UEFA, the governing body for football in Europe, mandates several coaching licences for professional managers, each valid for coaching at a certain level for all members of the organization.
-These include the UEFA Pro Licence, the UEFA A Licence, and the UEFA B Licence.
+The UEFA coaching licences are documents testifying credentials of managers/ coaches among members of UEFA.
+The governing body for football in Europe mandates several licences, each valid for coaching at a certain level.
+These include the UEFA Pro Licence, the UEFA A Licence, the UEFA B Licence and UEFA C Licence.
 They are issued by each UEFA member state's football federation and are valid for three years.

 UEFA Pro Licence

 The UEFA Pro Licence is the highest coaching certification available in Europe and generally follows the completion of the 'B' and 'A' licences.
 A Pro Licence is required for anyone who wishes to manage a football club in the top tier of any European nation's league system on a permanent basis, i.e. more than 12 weeks (the amount of time an unqualified caretaker manager is allowed to take control).
-Such a licence is also required to manage in the UEFA Champions League and the UEFA Europa League.
+Such a licence is also required to manage in the UEFA Champions League, the UEFA Europa League and the UEFA Conference League.